Two-factor Authentication

 If you still have backup codes:

-1. Sign in using a backup code at the 2FA prompt.
+1. Sign in with a backup code at the 2FA prompt.

-2. Set up a fresh authenticator on a new device (see Enable 2FA).
+2. Set up a new authenticator on a new device (see Enable 2FA).
 This rotates the TOTP secret.

-3. Regenerate backup codes so the old set is invalidated.
+3. Generate new backup codes, so that the old set becomes invalid.

-If you have no backup codes and no access to the authenticator, account recovery requires contacting Conduit support; there is no self-service override.
+If you have no backup codes and no access to the authenticator, contact Conduit support to recover the account.
+There is no self-service override.

 Disable 2FA